ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 * With type variables, one can define [[identity types]] $A = B$ between types $A$ and $B$.
 This has a few benefits:

   1. With identity types between types, it is possible to define the [[univalence axiom]] and thus make the type theory a [[univalent type theory]] without requiring universes in the type theory.
-This is important since the univalence axiom implies the large recursion principles discussed in the previous point.
+This is important since the univalence axiom implies the large elimination principles discussed in the previous point.

   2. In a [[dependent type theory]] without [[judgmental equality]], such as [[objective type theory]], it is cumbersome to define or explicitly convert types in terms of other types, since one has to equip each definition or explicit conversion with the structure of an [[equivalence of types]].
 With identity types between types, one can simply make use of an [[identification]] between types to represent [[definitional equality]] or [[explicit conversion]].

-  3. The same goes with the weak large recursion principles: in the absence of either judgmental equality or identity types between types, the [[computation rules]] associated with large recursion principles state that one can construct an equivalence of types between certain types given in the [[elimination rules]] of the large recursion principles.
+  3. The same goes with the weak large eliminaiton principles: in the absence of either judgmental equality or identity types between types, the [[computation rules]] associated with large eliminaiton principles state that one can construct an equivalence of types between certain types given in the [[elimination rules]] of the large elimination principles.
 With identity types between types, one can simply make use of an [[identification]] between types.

 Polymorphic dependent type theory with type variables is thus similar to [[System F]], which is a non-dependent [[polymorphism|polymorphic]] [[lambda calculus]] with type variables.